RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 The cards are then replaced in the order the acquiring player chooses, with cards from the Magic Circle Card Deck.

-The player then places a number of Energy Cubes equal to the Magic Carcle Card’s Splendor value back into their supply, keeping the rest as Overchanneling Cubes.
+The player then places a number of Energy Cubes equal to the Magic Carcle Card’s Vigor value back into their supply, keeping the rest as Overchanneling Cubes.

 ### 7 - Check for Endgame

 Play continues until one player acquires at least seven Magic Circle Cards.
 This triggers the end of the game; the other player gets one additional turn, and then the game ends.
 Whoever has the most Splendor from acquiring Magic Circle Cards after taking into account Overchanneling Cubes wins the game.

-In case of a tie.
-Whoever acquired the fewest Magic Circle Cards wins the game.
+In case of a tie, whoever acquired the fewest Magic Circle Cards wins the game.
 If there is still a tie, whoever went second wins.

 ## Game Terms